Schmelzberry/Capstone/capstone-proposal.md

 * Front End - React
 * Back End - c# possibly needed for API calls?
-* Database/Backend - Firestore w noSQL
+* Database - Firestore w noSQL

 #### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.